neoforged/Documentation/docs/entities/renderer.md

         super.setupAnim(state);
         // Other stuff here.

-        this.animate(
+        this.example.apply(
             // Get the animation state to use from your EntityRenderState. state.myAnimationState,
-            // Your animation holder.
-            EXAMPLE_ANIMATION,
             // Your entity age, in ticks.
             state.ageInTicks
         );
-        // A specialized version of animate(), designed for walking animations. this.animateWalk(EXAMPLE_ANIMATION, state.walkAnimationPos, state.walkAnimationSpeed, 1, 1);
+        // A specialized version of apply(), designed for walking animations. this.example.applyWalk(state.walkAnimationPos, state.walkAnimationSpeed, 1, 1);
-        // A version of animate() that only applies the first frame of animation. this.applyStatic(EXAMPLE_ANIMATION).
+        // A version of apply() that only applies the first frame of animation. this.example.applyStatic();
     }
 }
 ```